openid/AppAuth-Android/app/README.md

 The configuration file MUST contain a JSON object.
 The following properties can be specified:

   - `redirect_uri` (required): The redirect URI to use for receiving the authorization response.
     This can either be a custom scheme URI (com.example.app:/oauth2redirect/example-provider) or an https app link (https://www.example.com/path).
 Custom scheme URIs are better supported across all versions of Android, however many authorization server implementations require an https URI.
 Consult the documentation for your authorization server.

-    The value specified here should match the value specified for `appAuthRedirectScheme` in the `build.gradle` (Module: app), so that the demo app can capture the response.

   - `end_session_redirect_uri` (required): The redirect URI to use for receiving the end session response.
     This should be a custom scheme URI (com.example.app:/oauth2redirect/example-provider).
     Consult the documentation for your authorization server.

-    The value specified here should match the value specified for `appAuthRedirectScheme` in the `build.gradle` (Module: app), so that the demo app can capture the response.

     NOTE: Scheme of the URI should be the same as `redirect_uri` but callback should be different.

   - `authorization_scope` (required): The scope string to use for the authorization request.